1. Introduction

 From this point, just cross Lefevre Road and enter into Park 4.

-The name ‘Reservoir Park’ refers to an underground reservoir which you will come to near the end of the trail – not far from where you started this walk.
+The name ‘Reservoir Park’ refers to an underground reservoir which you will come to near the end of this Trail – not far from where you started this walk.

 The Kaurna name for the Park “Kangatilla” “comes from the Kaurna word “Kangatta” a berry identified as native food source, possibly the native cranberry.